tareq1988/fb-group-to-wp/readme.txt

 == Description ==

-A simple plugin that imports posts from a **public** facebook groups to your WordPress blog, every half hour!
+A simple plugin that imports posts from **public** facebook groups to your WordPress blog, every half hour!

 = What it does & doesn't =